massimocaprinali/cloud-foundry-public/autoscaling.md

 Once a policy is defined with dynamic scaling rules, you will be able to view the latest metric values, and  metrics history in in the past 2 hours.

-_Note_: the metric value is not the raw data from each application instance but averaged over all the application instances.
+_Note_: the metric value is not the raw data from each app instance but averaged over all the app instances.

 ## Scaling history